 As a landlord, you are responsible for your tenant’s behavior.
 Without specific rules clearly stated in the lease agreement, tenants can do whatever they want — including unsafe and illegal activities.
 The last thing you want is for the authorities to get involved.
 To avoid these improper situations, it’s crucial to require tenants to sign attorney-prepared leases, where certain actions have their corresponding ramifications.
 You could enforce fines for “bad” behavior such as smoking inside the building.

-A property management firm typically has an in-house team of lawyers to ensure that unsafe and illegal activities are explicitly banned during the entire tenancy.
+A property management services provider firm typically has an in-house team of lawyers to ensure that unsafe and illegal activities are explicitly banned during the entire tenancy.
 In addition, property managers offer tenant education to make sure that tenants are aware of their responsibilities.

 #5 Poorly Maintained Properties